Matt Breida: 2019 season

 With continued complications in McKinnon's recovery, Breida entered the season as a co-starter with free agent acquisition Tevin Coleman.

 During a Week 2 41–17 road victory over the Cincinnati Bengals, Breida had 12 carries for 121 yards.
-After a Week 4 bye, he rushed 11 times for 114 yards and an 83-yard touchdown and caught three passes for 15 yards and a touchdown in a 31–3 victory over the Browns.
+After a Week 4 bye, he rushed 11 times for 114 yards and an 83-yard touchdown and caught three passes for 15 yards and a touchdown in a 31–3 victory over the Browns on Monday Night Football.
 Breida reached 22.30 mph on the 83-yard touchdown run, the fastest speed reached by a ball carrier on any play since the start of the previous season, making him responsible for two of the top three fastest speeds reached in that span (22.30 mph and 22.09 mph respectively).
-Late in the season, Breida was used less frequently as Raheem Mostert took over the second-string role.
+Breida was used less frequently as the season progressed as Raheem Mostert took over the second-string role.

-Breida finished the 2019 season with 123 carries for 623 yards and a touchdown to go along with 19 receptions for 120 yards and a touchdown.
+Breida finished the 2019 season with 123 carries for 623 yards and a touchdown to go along with 19 receptions for 120 yards and a touchdown in 13 games and five starts.
 He was fifth in the NFL with 5.1 yards per carry, his third consecutive season in the top 10.
 Despite not seeing much playing time in the playoffs, Breida and the 49ers reached Super Bowl LIV but were defeated by the Chiefs 31–20.

 On March 17, 2020, the 49ers placed a second-round restricted free agent tender on Breida.
 He signed the contract on April 16.

 Miami Dolphins

 On April 25, 2020, during the 2020 NFL draft, Breida was traded to the Miami Dolphins for a fifth-round pick, which the 49ers used to select West Virginia offensive lineman Colton McKivitz.

 Breida was placed on the reserve/COVID-19 list by the Dolphins on December 4, and was activated on December 16.
-He finished the 2020 season with 59 carries for 254 yards to go along with nine receptions for 96 yards in 12 games and one start.
+He finished the 2020 season with 59 carries for 254 yards and nine receptions for 96 yards in 12 games and one start.